 Technical safety is a core element of our research.
 Our goal is to ensure that AI systems of the future are proven to be safe - because we’ve built them that way.
 Just as software engineering has a set of best practices for security and reliability, our AI safety teams develop approaches to specification, robustness, and assurance for AI systems both now and in the future.

-We created DeepMind Ethics & Society to guide the responsible development and deployment of AI.
 Our team of ethicists and policy researchers work closely with our AI research team to understand how technical advances will impact society, and find ways to reduce risk.

 We also partner with outside experts and the general public to find answers together.
 We’ve supported partners including the Royal Society and the RSA to carry out public discussions and citizens’ juries around AI ethics, and have given unrestricted financial grants to several universities working on these issues.
 We also helped co-found the Partnership on AI to bring together academics, charities, and company labs to solve common challenges.